sav-che/TL-2/Authors/Keissler, Karl von {std. Keissl.}.md

-> [!cite] BHL link: this entry starts at [page 513](https://www.biodiversitylibrary.org/item/103253#page/539/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 513](https://www.biodiversitylibrary.org/page/33068755) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Keissler, Karl von (1872-1965), Austrian lichenologist at Vienna; Dr. phil.
-Vienna 1895; at the Botanical Garden 1895-1899; in various functions at the Botanische Abteilung des Naturhistorischen Hofmuseums 1899-1938; pupil of A. Zahlbrückner; from 1924 with the title Hofrat. (*Keissl.*).
+Vienna 1895; at the Botanical Garden 1895-1899; in various functions at the Botanische Abteilung des Naturhistorischen Hofmuseums 1899-1938; pupil of A. Zahlbrückner; from 1924 with the title Hofrat.
+**Abbreviated name**: *Keissl.*

 #### Herbarium and types